LeLingu/DataScraping/README.md

 The csvs store data for the season begining with the same name.

-The data is scraped using Python and cleaning with R.
+The data is scraped using Python and cleaned with R.